 Virtual Leadership Development Activities

-Split your leadership group into 'audience' and 'performers'.
-The audience will then shout out a situation, which the performers need to act out together.
+Split your leadership group into “audience” and “performers.”
+The audience will then shout out a situation that the performers must act out together.

 Skills to develop: Improv can be a fantastic opportunity for nurturing self-confidence, the ability to think quickly, and strengthening communication skills.

-In this activity, you'll ask a group of leaders to reflect on the best and worst traits they've seen in leaders, and then describe the most effective leader they've ever had.
+In this activity, you‘ll ask a group of leaders to reflect on the best and worst traits they’ve seen in leaders and then describe the most influential leader they've ever had.

-Skills to develop: This can help develop empathy and can encourage leaders to think about the types of behaviors they'll want to model, as well.
+Skills to develop: This can help build empathy and encourage leaders to think about the types of behaviors they want to model.

-Send each leader a basket with everyday items (or ask them to collect items around the house) — including toothpicks, uncooked pasta, etc. Then divide teams into groups, and ask them to build the tallest free-standing structure.
+Send each leader a basket with everyday items (or ask them to collect items around the house) — including toothpicks, uncooked pasta, etc. Then, divide teams into groups.
+Ask them to build the tallest free-standing structure.

 Skills to develop: This development activity helps encourage problem-solving and collaboration skills.

-In this activity, you'll want to ask one team member to play the role of an employee who requires constructive feedback (for instance, maybe they pretend to be an employee who's recently missed a few meetings).
-Then, you'll request each remaining participant to demonstrate a different leadership style — perhaps one person demonstrates a democratic leadership style, while another showcases a strategic leadership style.
+In this activity, you‘ll ask one team member to play the role of an employee who requires constructive feedback (for instance, they may pretend to be an employee who’s recently missed a few meetings).
+Then, you'll request each remaining participant to demonstrate a different leadership style — perhaps one person shows a democratic leadership style, while another showcases a strategic one.

-Afterwards, discuss with the group which leadership approach felt most effective.
-Then discuss the 'ideal' leader's behavior to each imaginary scenario.
+Afterward, discuss with the group which leadership approach felt most effective.
+Then, discuss the “ideal” leader's behavior in each imaginary scenario.

-Skills to develop: This activity can help develop empathy, as well as communication skills and collaboration.
-Plus, it enables leaders to begin thinking about their personal style – and how they might like to improve it.
+Skills to develop: This activity can help build empathy, communication, and collaboration.
+Plus, it enables leaders to begin thinking about their personal style — and how they might like to improve it.

 Virtual & Hybrid Sales Leadership Tips

-1. Create a culture in which open collaboration and communication is the norm.
+1. Create a culture where open collaboration and communication are the norm.